-Free Pinewood Derby Tips curtosy of Derby Dust.
+Free Pinewood Derby® Tips courtesy of Derby Dust

 This is a 10 minute read.
-Sorry about this, but a lot of words.
+Sorry about this, but there’s a lot of words.

-Don’t waste cash on packaged tips and tricks until you read all of ours for free!
-Video of this is posted on YouTube.
-Its posted at the very end of this article.
+Don’t waste cash on packaged tips and tricks until you read all of our’s for free!
+Our video of this is posted on YouTube.
+At the very end of this article.
 Long process by words.
 Not so bad watching the video.

 Tuning your car keeps the car moving forward.
 That is the ideal direction.
 A car that travels side to side, bumping each side of the car will not get you in the winner’s circle.
 A car that fish tails will not get you in the winners circle.
 Grandpa’s car wins because he puts the time in making sure the car does not do this.
 There is NO aftermarket part that will replace this step in building a car.

 When you bent your axles did you gap your axle prior to bending?

 Otherwise your bend will begin somewhere inside your wheel hub, which will cause all sorts of chattering and aligning issues.